 Dr. Chandy is not popular with the medical establishment in England.
 This is because he strongly believes that vitamin B12 deficiency must be suspected in all patients with unexplained neuro-psychiatric symptoms.
-Many patients with B12 deficiency fall through the net because symptoms ranging from severe depression to paralysis are not recognized by the medical establishment as having any relationship to vitamin B12.
+Many patients with B12 deficiency fall through the cracks because symptoms ranging from severe depression to paralysis are not recognized by the medical establishment as having any relationship to vitamin B12.
 If you have symptoms of low vitamin B12 levels you owe it to yourself to try Methylcobalamin B12 lozenges so that you can see for yourself if, after two months, you have a significant improvement in your health.